 Since 2005, the Institute has adopted the IESBA Code of Ethics for Professional Accountants (IESBA Code) as the ethical requirements for its members.
 Additional guidance has been incorporated to reflect local or legal requirements in Hong Kong.
-This version of the Code of Ethics for Professional Accountants is based on the IESBA Code issued in July 2009.
+This version of the Code of Ethics for Professional Accountants is based on the IESBA Code.

-This comparison appendix, which was prepared as at June 2010 and deals only with significant differences in the Code of Ethics for Professional Accountants with the IESBA Code, is produced for information only and does not form part of the Code of Ethics for Professional Accountants.
+This comparison appendix deals only with significant differences in the Code of Ethics for Professional Accountants with the IESBA Code, is produced for information only and does not form part of the Code of Ethics for Professional Accountants.